appyd-fr/home/Cypher.md

 Capabilities: +4 points to stat Pools.
 Perfection: +1 to 1 Edge
 Effort:  Effort score + 1.
-Skills: trained in 1 skill, other than attacks or defense.
+Skills: +1 level in 1 skill, other than attacks or defense.